2026

 Intro

-My role involved defining the information architecture, designing the key exploration and purchase flows, and supporting the technical implementation to ensure alignment and consistency between UX, UI, and development..
+This required defining a scalable information architecture, designing clear exploration and purchase flows, and supporting the technical implementation to ensure consistency between UX, UI, and development.

 My Role

-• Redesign of the product detail page prioritizing information hierarchy and conversion.
+• Rebuilt the product detail experience to balance technical depth and conversion.

 • Coordination between design and development through custom WooCommerce templates.